 Multiple flare-ups within one month

 With nearly two decades of experience in treating pain syndromes, Dr. Robinson is recognized as one of the top physicians in the region.
-When all else fails, Dr. Robinson and the Longevity team provide pain relief with state-of-the-art tools and treatment.
+When all else fails, Dr. Robinson and the Oklahoma Pain Doc team provide pain relief with state-of-the-art tools and treatment.